usagitoneko97/klara/A3.LVN/readme.md

 a = 17               # Redefining `a` as 17
 c = x + y            # c = b since that c != a = 17
 ```
-~~With the understanding on the section above, the second statement will be substituted by a.~~

 but LVN produces the following non-optimized result though correct:

 ```python